MicrosoftDocs/Viva/Viva/engage/overview-native-mode.md

 - eDiscovery through the [Microsoft Purview compliance portal](https://go.microsoft.com/fwlink/?linkid=2132455) is supported for your home network.
 - All Viva Engage groups, users, and group memberships are managed through Microsoft 365.
 Management should be done through the Microsoft 365 admin center, Microsoft Entra admin center, or other Microsoft Entra management tools.
 - All communities or groups, including All Company, are Microsoft 365-connected, which means they have access to Microsoft 365 features, including live events.
-- Viva Engage honors Microsoft 365 group creation rights and enforces Microsoft 365 group creation restrictions.
+- Viva Engage honors Microsoft 365 Group creation rights and enforces Microsoft 365 Group creation restrictions.
 - Guests can only be added at the community level.
 But external networks are supported in the [US geo](/viva/engage/manage-security-and-compliance/security-and-compliance).
 - All files uploaded to groups are stored in SharePoint.
 - Files can't be uploaded to Viva Engage private messages.
-- Engage admins (Yammer administrators) must have Microsoft Global administrator privileges or Group admin privileges from Microsoft 365 to administer changes to communities they don't own.
+- Engage admins (Yammer administrators) must have Group admin privileges from Microsoft 365 to administer changes to communities they don't own.

 ### Non-Native Mode (not connected)